angadkwatra73/attention-transformers-llms/Transformer.md

 ```

 **Step 1:** `U = Q·Kᵀ` → `[t × t]`
 `U[r, c]` = how much token `r` wants to attend to token `c`.
 Correlation matrix.
 Diagonal should be high.
-For causal (decoder) masking, zero out the upper triangle.
+If dont want to see future tokens - take lower triangle.

 **Step 2:** `A = softmax(U / √d)` → `[t × t]`
 Softmax taken row-wise — each row sums to 1.
 Row `r` = "given token `r`, how much attention weight goes to each other token."
-`√d` prevents dot products from getting too large before softmax.
+`√d` prevents dot products from getting too large before softmax ?? some backprop thing.

 **Step 3:** `Output = A·V` → `[t × d]`
 Each output row `r` is a weighted sum of all value vectors.
 Token `r`'s new representation, after pulling in information from all other tokens according to attention weights.